lifeparticle/JS-Cheatsheet/README.md

 # Logical AND (&&)

-Logical AND (&&) evaluates operands from left to right.
-It returns value of the first falsy operand.
-If all values are truthy, it returns value of the last operand.
+Logical AND (&&) evaluates operands from left to the right.
+It returns the value of the first falsy operand.
+If all values are truthy, it returns the value of the last operand.

 Examples falsy: